telerik/ajax-docs/controls/scheduler/data-binding/declarative-data-binding.md

 ## Example

-The example below shows how to bind RadScheduler to a SQLDataSource component at design time, and demonstrates how to set up user-defined resources:
+The example below shows how to bind RadScheduler to a SqlDataSource component at design time, and demonstrates how to set up user-defined resources:

 ## Setting up the data source

 1. Drag a SqlDataSource component from the toolbox onto your page.![SqlDataSource](images/scheduler_sqldatasource.png)

-1. The Smart Tag for the **SQLDataSource** component should automatically come up.If it does not, right click on the **SQLDataSource** component and choose **Show Smart Tag**.On the Smart Tag, choose **Configure Data Source...**
+1. The Smart Tag for the **SQLDataSource** component should automatically come up.If it does not, right click on the **SqlDataSource** component and choose **Show Smart Tag**.
+On the Smart Tag, choose **Configure Data Source...**

 1. The **Configure Data Source** Wizard appears.